 Administration

 The Court administers the Livery.
-Livery joining procedures are conducted at five Court Meetings per year when oath-taking ceremonies take place.
+New members of the Livery are formally admitted at five Court Meetings per year, when oath-taking ceremonies take place.
 The dates when Court Meetings take place are detailed in the Livery diary and on this website.

 Applying to become a Liveryman